project-imas/securefoundation/README.md

 The "iMas Secure Foundation" project is designed to provide basic application-level security based on simple encryption mechanisms.
 It contains three components: a suite of cipher utilities, a collection of functions to assist with encryption through an application key, and a file-based keychain replacement.

+## Installation

+- Add SecureFoundation as a submodule to your project. `git submodule add https://github.com/mitre-imas/securefoundation.git vendor/securefoundation`
+- Add the "SecureFoundation" Xcode project as a subproject in your project.
+Add "libSecureFoundation.a" as a target depdency and to the "Link with Binary Libraries" build phase.
+- Import SecureFoundation in your source files `#import <SecureFoundation/SecureFoundation.h>`

 ## Cipher Utilities

 The methods found in `IMSCryptoUtils.h` help with encrypting and hashing various forms of data, as well as generating pseudo-random data and encryption keys.
 The methods here are all implemented in C so that they do not show up in the Objective-C symbol table or pass through `objc_msgSend`.